brendandagys/Communities-and-Crime-Rate/README.md

 # Communities-and-Crime-Rate

-I analyzed crime data set with 128 features to identify which ones most led to high crime rates in various American counties.
+I analyzed a crime data set with 128 features to identify which ones most led to high crime rates in various American counties.

 Almost all features were numeric, and normalized.